tonycsoka/drugdev/README.md

 **Extra Notes**

-I initially ued Python 3.7, but Celery has issues with this due to using async as a module name.
+I initially used Python 3.7, but Celery has issues with this due to using async as a module name.
 I also ran into issues with using the latest redis library (3.0.1), and have to revert back to 2.10.6.
 This is reflected in the requirements file